 To correct for this problem, VMD extends both cylinders somewhat so that the far ends touch.
 If one looks closely, this produces more of an overlap, but it is much nicer looking than the gap.
 When three or more bonds join at one atom, VMD chooses the lowest numbered bond and extends all other bonds to meet with that one.
 It then extends that lowest numbered bond to meet with the second lowest numbered one.
-A bit technical, but not too difficult to do.

-5.1.3 CPK
+5.1.3 DynamicBonds